nmramine/cement-app/README.md

-# cement_orders_manager
+# cement_app

-Php app for handling orders for cement factory
+Php app for handling users and orders for a cement factory with admin section.